georgringer/news/Documentation/AdministratorManual/BestPractice/Routing/Index.rst

 ===========================

 This section will show you how you can rewrite the URLs for news using **Routing Enhancers and Aspects**.
-TYPO3 Explained has an `Introduction to routing <t3coreapi:routing-introduction>` that you can read if you are not familiar with the concept yet.
+TYPO3 Explained has an capter :ref:`Introduction to routing <t3coreapi:routing-introduction>` that you can read if you are not familiar with the concept yet.
 You will no longer need third party extensions like RealURL or CoolUri to rewrite and beautify your URLs.